adnaanaeem/MultiShapeBlurView/README.md

 <h1>Implementation</h1>

 <h5>Step #4.
-Add actual imageview Which you ant  to blur after hat place <b>shapelayout</b> for blur shape and then place blurred imagevIew in this layout </h5>
+Add actual imageview which you want  to blur after hat place <b>shapelayout</b> for blur shape and then place blurred imagevIew in this layout </h5>

 ```
   <ImageView